chrisdothtml/node-etml/README.md

 ### File Imports

-Files that are imported to etml should use the `_file.etml` format (but is not required).
+Files that are imported to etml should use the `_file.etml` format (but it is not required).
 Files in this format can only be used in imports and will not be picked up by the compiler.

 ````
-<<!DOCTYPE html>
+<!DOCTYPE html>
 <html>
 <head>
-	@import 'inc/head.etml'
+	@import 'inc/_global-head.etml'
 </head>
 <body>